German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 • Try to avoid canned, prepared, fried, and microwaved food.

-• Avoid kidney toxins.
+• Avoid foods that are kidney toxins.

 Acorn squash